code4it-dev/c4it-hugo/content/article/2020/028-5-more-things-about-enums-csharp/index.md

 ---
 title: 5 more things you should know about enums in C#
 date: 2020-05-19
+url: /blog/5-more-things-about-enums-csharp
+draft: false
+categories:
+  - Blog
 tags:
   - CSharp
 toc: true
-url: /blog/5-more-things-about-enums-csharp
-categories:
-  - Blog
 summary: We've already seen some of the things you should know about enums in C#.
 Here we'll dive into Flagged enumerations, serialization and so on.
+images:
+  - /blog/5-more-things-about-enums-csharp/featuredImage.png
 ---

 In a [previous article](https://www.code4it.dev/blog/5-things-enums-csharp "5 things you didn't know about enums in C#"), I explained some details about enums in C#.
 Here I'll talk about some other things that are useful and/or curious to know about them.